 Martin recently had the honour of being voted onto the NIMH council as a director for the Institute, and is working with other professional herbalist colleagues to run the organisation for the maximum benefit of all its members.

 He utilises a variety of therapeutics including herbal medicine and nutritional advice, as well as dietary and lifestyle counselling.
 He has a wide breadth of expertise and knowledge to assist his patients in health and healing.
 Martin takes a holistic approach to illness, aiming to identify and eradicate the underlying cause of a condition rather than simply treating the symptoms.

-Martin has a special interest in Type 2 diabetes, and metabolic Syndrome, and has been a Cambridge Weight Plan™ Consultant for 8 years, with many hundreds of happy clients over this time.
-The latest research is now confirming that this formula plan can effectively reverse T2 diabetes, and metabolic syndrome, and used as a “stepping stone” it is very helpful in regaining dietary control and healthy eating habits – all supported by Martin’s expert nutritional knowledge.
+Martin has a special interest in Type 2 diabetes, and metabolic Syndrome, and has been a Cambridge Weight Plan™ Consultant since February 2011, with many hundreds of happy clients over this time.

 Martin has been delighted to become involved with the Heartwood Foundation, and is taking his clinical practice students in the Garden Clinic, as part of the professional Herbalists Course, backed by the NIMH.
 Please enquire about concessionary rates to see a student practitioner.
 Now in his third year teaching, it has been very rewarding to see such a high calibre of students entering the profession.